honza/lenscap/README.md

-# Tripod
+# Lenscap

-Tripod is a static site generator for creating beautiful photo narratives
+Lenscap is a static site generator for creating beautiful photo narratives

 Write your stories in markdown and insert small snippets of code to add small groups of images.